 No one can read the four New Testament accounts of the life of the Lord and come away doubting that He was a man of earnest prayer.
 His emphasis and dependence upon prayer must be a powerful and positive example for every ordinary son and daughter of God”….

 As I travel about, I have opportunity to worship with brethren over a wide geographical area, both nationally and internationally.
 I thus hear a wide variety of prayers at the Lord’s Table.
 Unfortunately, these prayers often indicate misconceptions and ignorance about the Supper itself, as well as about the prayers to be prayed in connection with it.

-God no longer thus calls or commissions men to serve Him.
+In ages past God called men to preach His Word by immediate and/or supernatural means.… God no longer thus calls or commissions men to serve Him.
 Nor does He inspire them, notwithstanding the claims of some.
-He still calls men to serve Him as Gospel preachers, according to their abilities and inclinations, but through His Word …
+He still calls men to serve Him as Gospel preachers, according to their abilities and inclinations, but through His Word.

 Sometimes faithful Christians needlessly bear a load of guilt because, while they know they are supposed to love their enemies (Luke 6:35), they do not feel a sentimental affection for them.
 Since they do not thus “love” their enemies, they then reason, they must not love God or their fellow man either.
 This concept of the word love is faulty….